dnsvee/Java/Forth/README.md

 # Forth interpreter

 Attempt to create a Forth interpreter in Java.
-Works a little bit.
+Works a little bit right now.
+Lots of functionality still missing.